kahypar/mt-kahypar/README.md

 -----------

 We have summarized our experimental results on an [external webpage][ExperimentalResults].
-The resource provides a detailed overview of the performance of Mt-KaHyPar compared to other prominent state-of-the-art-systems with respect to running time and quality.
+The resource provides a detailed overview of Mt-KaHyPar's performance compared to other prominent state-of-the-art systems in terms of running time and quality.